 Diarrhoea

-Diarrhoea is defined as an increase in stool frequency accompanied by a decrease in consistency.
+Food and Diarrhoea During Cancer Treatment Diarrhoea is defined as an increase in stool frequency accompanied by a decrease in consistency.
 In prostate cancer, it may result from the toxicity of chemotherapy or radiotherapy treatment.
-It can also occur when other drugs or antibiotics are administered and depending on the case, it may be mild or severe.
-If prolonged, consult your… Continue reading Diarrhoea
+It can also occur when other drugs or antibiotics are administered and depending on the case, it may be mild… Continue reading Diarrhoea

 Constipation

-It is a common symptom during oncological treatment and the most frequent causes are changes in diet (reduced intake of liquids and/or foods rich in fiber), decreased or lack of physical exercise, and the administration of certain drugs specific to the treatment.
-All of this can slow down bowel movements, which makes the stool less… Continue reading Constipation
+Food and Constipation During Cancer Treatment It is a common symptom during oncological treatment and the most frequent causes are changes in diet (reduced intake of liquids and/or foods rich in fiber), decreased or lack of physical exercise, and the administration of certain drugs specific to the treatment.
+All of this can slow down bowel… Continue reading Constipation

 Mouth and/or throat sores

-Mucositis is defined as the inflammation of the mucosa of the mouth and/or throat and the appearance of sores, usually as a reaction to some cancer treatments.
-This symptom can appear at different stages of treatment and in different degrees, causing pain and discomfort when eating.
-It is generally recommended that patients modify the texture… Continue reading Mouth and/or throat sores
+Food and Mouth or Throat Sores During Cancer Treatment Mucositis is defined as the inflammation of the mucosa of the mouth and/or throat and the appearance of sores, usually as a reaction to some cancer treatments.
+This symptom can appear at different stages of treatment and in different degrees, causing pain and discomfort when eating.… Continue reading Mouth and/or throat sores

 Nausea and/or vomiting

-Nausea and vomiting are one of the most common symptoms, especially as a side effect of chemotherapy.
+Food and Nausea and Vomiting During Cancer Treatment Nausea and vomiting are one of the most common symptoms, especially as a side effect of chemotherapy.
 Nausea can cause unpleasant sensations in the stomach, make you feel like vomiting and, in turn, lead to vomiting.
-Vomiting is caused by strong contractions of the stomach muscles, which cause the stomach contents to rise.
-The intensity,… Continue reading Nausea and/or vomiting
+Vomiting is caused by strong contractions of the stomach muscles, which… Continue reading Nausea and/or vomiting

 Loss of appetite

-Loss of appetite, also called anorexia, is one of the most common symptoms during cancer treatment.
+Food and Loss of Appetite During Cancer Treatment Loss of appetite, also called anorexia, is one of the most common symptoms during cancer treatment.
 It can appear at any time during treatment or during the disease.
-It is important to pay special attention if it is prolonged over time because it can affect the patient’s nutritional status.
+It is important to pay special attention if it is prolonged over time because it can affect the patient’s… Continue reading Loss of appetite